Precession Relaxation of Viscoelastic Oblate Rotators: Outline of the method

 \subsubsection{The acceleration relative to an inertial frame, expressed through the body-frame-related angular velocity}

 Our first step is to calculate the acceleration experienced by a point of the body.
-Although we need the acceleration with respect to an inertial frame, it is practical to express it in the body frame defined by the principal axes $(1,2,3)$.
-The angular velocity and its components in the principal axes are denoted as $\bold{\Omega} = (\Omega_{1}, \Omega_2\, \Omega_3)$, with the unit vectors $\,\mathbf{e}_{1},\,\mathbf{e}_{2},\,\mathbf{e}_{3}\,$.
-The position, velocity and acceleration in the body frame are termed $\,{\bf{r}},\,{\bf{v}},\,{\bf{a}}\,'\,$.
-We endow the body-frame-related acceleration with a prime, to distinguish it from the acceleration in the inertial frame.
-The latter acceleration is denoted with $\,{\bf{a}}\;$:
+Although we need the acceleration with respect to an inertial frame, it is practical to express it in the body frame defined by the principal axes $\,(1,2,3)\,$, with the unit vectors $\,\mathbf{e}_{ \rm 1},\,\mathbf{e}_{ \rm 2},\,\mathbf{e}_{ \rm 3}\,$.